BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If you are using other mods such as [Eyes of Beholder](https://www.nexusmods.com/baldursgate3/mods/315) or [Astralities' Glow Eyes](https://www.nexusmods.com/baldursgate3/mods/4964) you will need to have a certain load order.
 The load order is found at the bottom of Unique Tav's description, however it will be posted here as well.

+> Trips' Old Shader pack will be in the overrides section of BG3MM and likely locked in Vortex.
+> Leave those there.
+Everytime BG3MM puts a mod in the overrides, it is for a reson and that is because they override base game files.
+> As Trips' Old Shaderpack is also brown and an override, you cannot disable/make it inactive without deleting it from your mods folder (`%localAppData%/Larian Studios/Baldur's Gate 3/Mods`)
+{.is-info}

 #### How to install the Data main file